 What does this mean for attorneys?
 The opportunity to represent this industry is growing rapidly and the need for attorneys specializing in Cannabis Law is exponential.
 But how should an attorney educate and prepare themselves to be invaluable in this growing field?
 Courses have been developed to address the legal, regulatory, business, and ethical issues related to cannabis law at the state and federal level.
 But where does one start?

 We found a program that touches on many of the aspects that legal professionals need in order to develop expertise around cannabis law.
-The Certificate in Cannabis Law+ from McGeorge School of Law is built to educate and prepare Attorneys to guide and represent these businesses in this new industry.
+McGeorge School of Law just announced a relaunch of their Certificate in Cannabis Law, and with some recent changes to their Ethics components, this certificate is built to educate and prepare Attorneys to guide and represent cannabis businesses in this new industry.

 Like all McGeorge programs and courses, the Certificate in Cannabis Law is designed so that attorneys can apply learning directly in their current practice, earning CLE credits along the way.
 The certificate is comprised of five asynchronous, self-paced courses that include the Fundamentals of Cannabis Lawyering, Cannabis Business Law, Cannabis under Federal Criminal Law, The Constitution of Cannabis Law, and Property Issues in Cannabis Law.

 The Academic Program Team consists of distinguished faculty, attorneys, and experts alike, with experience across all avenues of law and cannabis legalization, including: Michael Vitiello, Distinguished Professor of Law; John Sprankling, Distinguished Professor of Law; and Francis J. Mootz III, Professor of Law.

 Find out more about the current practices and laws in the white paper “Legalizing Marijuana: A View from Among the Weeds”.
 Click here to receive your copy.